(French version originally published on May 30th, 2010; reproduced and translated here on June 6th, 2018, fixing a link dead since.)

 They say you’re lavish with empty promises; but to me, you had made none, so from you I only received unexpected presents.
 One does not choose the presents one receives; for each of yours, Madam, I thank you.

-Since you seem to have decided on moving away, Madam, I will not wish you fair winds: you have no need for that, as you are the one who commands them.
+Since you seem to have decided on moving on, Madam, I will not wish you fair winds: you have no need for that, as you are the one who commands them.
 I will not ask you for a last favor either: I know that you only grant such favors to show us their vanity.

 Simply said, if your business brings you across my path again, don’t hesitate to shuffle it a bit; I promise, Madam, that I will always take it, if not with a smile, at least goodhearted.